Table of Contents

 Swami Dayanand Saraswati was born into a religious family, which sparked his deep interest in understanding Hinduism.
 He delved into Vedic and Sanskrit studies, becoming a respected scholar.
 He started the Arya Samaj and advocated for women’s rights, including education.

-- “Accepting a child’s culture is like accepting the child itself.”
+“Embracing a child’s culture is like embracing the child themselves.”

-- “Offer your best to the world, and you’ll receive the best in return.”
+“Give your best to the world, and the best will come back to you.”

-- “The greatest service is to assist someone who can’t express gratitude in return.”
+“The greatest act of service is helping someone who cannot express their gratitude in return.”

 10. Munshi Premchand